On a canonical polynomial for links of elliptic singularities: Introduction

+In the case of elliptic germs, the main topological invariant, which guides most of the topological and analytical properties of elliptic singularities is the {\em elliptic sequence}.
+The first versions of the elliptic sequence were introduced by Laufer and Yau \cite{Yauell79,Yauell80}.
+It is a sequence of integral cycles.
+Recently, Nagy and N\'emethi \cite{NNIII,NNell} constructed another version, which coincides with Yau's sequence in the numerically Gorenstein case, however it differs from it otherwise.
+In this second case it is a sequence of rational cycles and it captures differently the failure of the numerically Gorenstein property.
+In this article we will rely on this second approach.

-The aim of the present work is to show how the elliptic sequence can be extracted from the exponents of certain Poincar\'e series associated with the topology of the singularity.
-The motivation is two folded: on one hand we hope for a generalization of such sequences for more complicated singularities by using the interpretation given by this manuscript.
-On the other hand, the present work highlights what kind of information the Poincar\'e series can encode.
+The aim of the present work is to show how the elliptic sequence can be extracted from the exponents of certain topological-combinatorial Poincar\'e series (zeta-function) associated with the topology of the singularity.
+Such series can be defined for any surface singularity with rational homology sphere link.
+Several results of the last two decades show that they are extremely strong invariants of the singularities, not only that they code deep topological invariants of the link, but by their nature they constitute a key bridge with the analytical Poincar\'e series (associated with divisorial filtrations).
+For more details see the next subsection.

+The motivation of the present work is two folded.
+On one hand, we believe this study gives a hint for defining such a `characteristic' sequences in the general case of normal surface singularities, as a generalization of the elliptic sequence (with all its benefits).
+On the other hand, it highlights (once again) by a new concrete way how the exponents of the Poincar\'e series can encode key information.
+The present connection was completely hidden before this work.

-In order to provide some details regarding the results of the present article, we will introduce the following terminology.
+In order to provide some details regarding the results, we will introduce the following terminology.

-Let $(X,o)$ be a normal surface singularity and we will assume that its link $M$ is a rational homology sphere (denoted by $\mathbb{Q}HS^3$).
-We fix a good resolution $\pi:\tilde X\to X$ of $X$, which means that the exceptional divisor $E:=\pi^{-1}(0)$ is a simple normal-crossing divisor, and let $\Gamma$ be its dual resolution graph with set of vertices $\calv$.
+Let $(X,o)$ be a normal surface singularity and we will assume that its link $M$ is a rational homology sphere ( $\mathbb{Q}HS^3$ for short).
+We fix a good resolution $\pi:\tilde X\to X$ of $X$.
+In particular, the exceptional divisor $E:=\pi^{-1}(0)$ is a simple normal-crossing divisor.
+Let $\Gamma$ be the dual resolution graph with set of vertices $\calv$.